missioncontrolai/launchkit/README.md

 #### With Launchkit, you can:

-1. Create Python-based tools that your bot will easily comprehend and trigger.
+1. Create Python-based tools that your bot can use.
-2. Test your bot and functions locally.
+2. Talk with your bot and test functions locally.
-3. Deploy your upgraded bot to channels like Discord, Slack, and Telegram. (via MissionControl)
+3. Deploy the upgraded bot to channels like Discord, Slack, and Telegram. (via MissionControl)

 ## Toy Example